-The blood clot that forms after tooth extraction is essential for optimal healing of the underlying tissue.
+The blood clot that forms after a tooth extraction is essential for optimal healing of the underlying tissue.
 Destruction or loss of the blood clot prevents normal healing and causes alveolar osteitis.
 There are a variety of reasons why the initial blood clot could be lost or destroyed prematurely.
 The body reacts to local infection and inflammation, trauma, bacteria, and estrogen to destroy the blood clot, leaving an exposed socket.
 So it is important to minimize these risk factors as much as possible.

 A dry socket will occur in only a small percentage of tooth extractions, but it becomes much more common in the extraction of lower (mandibular) wisdom teeth.

-Dry Socket - Symptoms and Signs
+What Are Dry Socket Symptoms and Signs?

 Symptoms of a dry socket include a throbbing steady pain that presents a few days after tooth extraction.
 Source: Bigstock